PollingInc/polling-sdk-unity/README.md

 > [!WARNING]
 > This SDK is currently available only for Android usage (iOS is still being planned).

+[!WARNING]
-> You also can't test it directly in Unity Editor as it is native Android.
+> You can't test it directly in Unity Editor as it is native Android.
 In order to test it, you have to build your project and run it into a mobile device.

 ## Introduction